ONSITE PROPERTY MANAGERS ASSOCIATION BY-LAWS

 Upon becoming a member, the person, firm, corporation, partnership or other entity shall have a continuing membership unless dropped or cancelled for non-payment of membership dues or unless membership is terminated by resignation or for other reasons stated in these Bylaws.

-Termination for non-payment of membership dues shall take place 90 days after the anniversary date of the member.
+Termination for non-payment of membership dues shall take place March 31.

 Section 5.
 Cancellation of Membership